 Description

-Insulation is added to wall cavities, and/or attic.
+Insulation is added to wall cavities.
 This measure requires a member of the implementation staff evaluating the pre and post R-values and measure surface areas.
 The efficiency of the heating and cooling equipment in the home should also be evaluated if possible.

 This measure was developed to be applicable to the following program types: RF.